Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

-We do love the mesh window that offers a good view, and the fully enclosed set-up.
-While it isn't the most comfortable living space, you can certainly bed down comfortably without worrying about creepy crawlies or weather when it storms.
+We love the mesh window that offers a good view, and the fully enclosed set-up.
+While it isn't the most comfortable living space, you can undoubtedly bed down comfortably without worrying about creepy crawlies or weather when it storms.
 It's also got a few great pockets inside for organizational purposes.

 black diamond distance adaptor tent ultralight tent review - a look at the headroom for a 6 ft man. while it's not a lot, it's...